sotormd/wallpapers/README.md

 Exposes wallpapers in `wallpapers/` as nix paths.

-For example, `wallpapers/nord/mario.png` is `lib.wallpapers.nord.mario`.
+For example, `wallpapers/nord/mario.png` is `lib.wallpapers.wallpapers.nord.mario`.

 See [preview.md](./preview.md) for all wallpapers.